-- Negative impact of the increase in expenses due to entry into force of RDL-5/2015 on EBITDA - Additional negative impact on EBIT due to a substantial increase in depreciation of fixed assets - Negative repercussions on EBIT of a fall in the positive impact of Other Earnings - Significant growth of the grouping's operating assets (NOA) over the last year, mainly due to growth of working capital (there was practically no growth in terms of Capex)
+- Negative impact of the increase in expenses due to entry into force of RDL-5/2015 on EBITDA - Additional negative impact on EBIT due to a substantial increase in depreciation of fixed assets - Negative repercussions on EBIT of a fall in the positive impact of Other Earnings - due to growth of working capital (there was practically no growth in terms of Capex)

-Finally, it should be noted that Net Equity, which had been in the red and therefore pointed to a worrying solvency position for many years, recovered to reach \in 69.0 M. The same applies to the surplus cash balance, Cash and Cash Equivalents, which reached a peak for the time series at \in 40.0 M (more than double that of the previous season and more than four times the balance available at the beginning of said series).
+Finally, it should be noted that Net Equity, which had been in the red and therefore pointed to a worrying solvency position for many years, recovered to reach $\in$ 69.0 M. The same applies to the surplus cash balance, Cash and Cash Equivalents, which reached a peak for the time series at $\in$ 40.0 M (more than double that of the previous season and more than four times the balance available at the beginning of said series).